*Call for Papers*

 (laboratory) is allowed to compete.

-site by providing a short (2 pages in PDF) technical description of their
+providing a short (2 pages in PDF) technical description of their localization

-localization system, including a description of the algorithms and protocols
+system, including a description of the algorithms and protocols used.
+Track

-used.
-Track chairs will accept or refuse the application in a short time, based
+chairs will accept or refuse the application in a short time, based on technical

 After acceptance of the competitor's technical description, one member of the